• Skip to primary navigation

 Dry ingredients

-Vital wheat gluten—the main ingredient that provides protein and texture.
-Any brand will work but I find this vital wheat gluten from Anthony's to be the more affordable (and it lasts a long time!).
+• Vital wheat gluten flour—The main ingredient that provides protein and chewy texture.
+This seitan recipe is not possible without it!
+Any brand will work but I find this vital wheat gluten from Anthony’s to be the more affordable (and it lasts a long time!).

 Wet ingredients for vegan steak measured and labeled.